B-hCD3EDG/hEPCAM mice

 • B-hCD3EDG/hEPCAM mice were obtained by mating B-hCD3EDG mice (110039) and B-hEPCAM mice (110826).
 In B-hCD3EDG/hEPCAM mice, chimeric human CD3EDG were expressed, while mouse Cd3edg were knocked out.
 The exons 3-8 of mouse Epcam genes that encode the extracellular protein were replaced by human EPCAM exons 2-7 in B-hCD3EDG/hEPCAM mice.

-• This product is used for the pharmacological and safety evaluation of targets related TCE drugs.
+• This model is suitable for pharmacological and safety evaluation of TCE (T Cell Engager)-related drug candidates.

 mRNA expression analysis